Domino tilings of cylinders: the domino group and connected components under flips: The domino group and the complex

 Also, the $2$-cells allow for a few other operations which may, at first, look new and requiring checking.
 For instance, the $2$-cell in Figure \ref{fig:vflip} was introduced to allow us to move from $(\ldots,p_0,f_1,p_1,f_2,p_2,\ldots)$ to $(\ldots,p_0,\tilde f_1,\tilde p_1,\tilde f_2,p_2,\ldots)$ (or vice-versa), which is a vertical flip and therefore consistent with $\sim$ (and even with $\approx$).
 This cell also has the perhaps unexpected effect of allowing us to move from $(\ldots,p_1,f_1^{-1},p_0,\tilde f_1,\tilde p_1, \ldots)$ to $(\ldots,p_1,f_2,p_2,\tilde f_2^{-1},\tilde p_1, \ldots)$.
 It is not hard to verify that this example is also consistent with $\approx$.
 A case by case study reveals that all moves are indeed consistent with $\sim$; alternatively, adding and deleting pairs of matching floors shows that the previous paragraphs already provide a complete proof. \end{proof}

 Given a balanced quadriculated disk $\cD$, we defined in the introduction the {\em domino group $G_{\cD}$}: elements of the group are tilings modulo $\sim$ and the operation is concatenation.
-It follows from Lemma \ref{lemma:homotopy} and Equation \ref{eq:dominogroup} that
+It follows from Lemma \ref{lemma:homotopy} and Definition \ref{definition:dominogroup} that

 the fundamental group of the complex $\cC_{\cD}$ with base point $\emptyplug \in \cP$.